 The project was in support of the Project On Government Oversight (POGO).
-They tasked us with designing and developing a web application to:
+They tasked us with designing a business intelligence dashboard design and developing a web application to:

 - Build a database application that can quickly, effectively, and efficiently retrieve, clean, store, merge, return, and otherwise reasonably manipulate information on federal COVID-19 relief programs and recipients along with information from existing corporate accountability databases and regional, state, district, and zip code-level socio-economic indicators; and